LaPrelle10/atom-server/README.md

 # Atom-Server :
+Define:
+Atom : Atom is a chain of Cryptocurrency runs on the Cosmso-Chain.
+Server : A srver is a local platform you connect to giving you access to your own belogings unless your on a server with others

-A personal crypt-o atom-node-flow pipline atom-node main-net blockchain built using https://heroku.com/
+A personal crypt-o atom-node-flow pipline atom-node-main-net atom-server built using https://heroku.com/atom-server/

 # Heroku Git URL :